 - Exploring the Contribution of Psychological Professions to Promoting Wellbeing in Communities

 Psychological Professions have a lot to offer to contribute to wellbeing in communities, even though traditionally they have offered psychological support to individual, couples and groups during times of ill-health.
-We have produced a report that identifies psychological approaches that develop wellbeing in communities, transferrable skills in the psychological professions, and examples of innovative practice.
-You can access the executive summary with a set of recommendations here
+A report that identifies psychological approaches that develop wellbeing in communities, transferrable skills in the psychological professions, and examples of innovative practice will soon be published.

 - Promoting the Multi-faceted Work of the Psychological Professions